tangrams/cartography-docs/themes.md

 # Themes

-**Like a basemap style but something just a little different?** Some styles are available in a range of colors and other options.
+**Like a basemap style but want something just a little different?**

+Some styles are available in a range of colors and other options.
 This section describes the options and shows how to import them.

 #### Managing imports